ovh/docs/pages/platform/kubernetes-k8s/apiserver-flags-configuration/guide.en-ca.md

 ## Instructions

 > [!warning]
-> Only `NodeRestriction` and `AlwaysPullImages` admission plugins are customizable right now.
+> Only the `AlwaysPullImages` admission plugin is customizable for the moment.
+It is enabled by default for security purposes, but can be disabled to prevent overuse of docker registries (e.g. to avoid reaching the Docker Hub download rate limit).
+> The `NodeRestriction` admission plugin is enabled by default and must stay enabled for security purposes.

-### Configure the API server flags through the API
+### Configure the API server admission plugins through the API

 #### The API Explorer